WanqingXia/DetAnyPose/README.md

 ![6D pose estimation pipeline](Pipeline.jpg)

 Compared to other methods, our proposed pipeline achieved SOTA performance.
 Compared to the original Megapose algorithm, our method improved the AR score by 12.5 points while the execution time was reduced for more than one second.
-The comparison of our method with others are shown in the table below.
+The comparison of our method with others is shown in the table below.

 ![Comparision with other methods](table.jpg)